-Natural Resource Challenge initiatives continue to provide major improvements in how pirks manage and preserve their natural recources.
-Critically needed basic inventories and miniming programs have enabled have to for 1 feet natural resource programs and in the resources.
-Specially is in air and wat threatened and or dangered programs invasive material and it may feet automate to the ingreased techn.
-The same the feet automated in the program has a feet and the program of the p ence-based decision making.
+Natural Resource Challenge initiatives continue to provide major improvements in how parks manage and preserve their natural resources.
+Critically needed basic inventories and monitoring programs have enabled parks to focus their natural resource programs on the most at-risk resources.
+Specialists in air and water resources, threatened and endangered species, exotic invasive plant and animal species, along with increased technical support and project funding through the Natural Resource Preservation Program, have all contributed to increased science-based decision making.
 Research Learning Centers and Cooperative Ecosystem Study Units, interacting and providing a direct link among parks, academia and the private scientific community, are attracting more and more key scientists to conduct research in many of the nation's parks.
 Natural Resource Challenge funding continues to be directly responsible for fostering partnerships and cost-share relationships that otherwise would not be possible.
 In absence of this funding, parks would not be able to respond to critical resource issues inclusive of preservation, restoration and recovery which could result in loss of species or degradation of habitat.